Set27/tty-prompt-files/README.md

 TTY-Prompt-files is extension for [tty-prompt](https://github.com/piotrmurach/tty-prompt) gem that allow interactive selection elements from file system and get absolute path.

+## Note!

+Be careful to use library before first major version.
+It does not support backward compatibility.

 ## Usage

 ```rb